NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

 # Codelists #
 This page gives details on the codelists used in the Curation Harmonisation project and their sources.

+To access original codelists that are not linked here, please contact sara.hatam@ed.ac.uk

 ## Asthma
 ### Primary care